SLASHEM-Extended/SLASHEM-Extended/readme.txt

 -fixed bug 1444749: character wearing invisible blindfold can't see -fixed bug 1549137: Technique cutthroat is effective to no-head monster
 		    (Michael DiPietro)
+-fixed bug 1288590: Potion of hallucination cannot be identified by drinking

 See history.txt for changes made in previous versions.